Cari Jean resides in North Dakota, where she works as a freelance writer and blogs at Faith's Mom's Blog.

 Some time ago I wrote an article about My Ten Favorite Female Christian Artists.
 It seemed at the time, Christian radio was dominated by male artists so I took it upon myself to highlight some of the very talented female Christian artists.

-Currently, there seems to be a plethora of new female Christian artists that I've been hearing on the radio and elsewhere.
+There are many new female Christian artists that I've been hearing on the radio and elsewhere lately.
 One thing I have noticed is many of them are so young and talented!
 Here are ten of my new favorites.

 Though the judges on American Idol liked her voice during her audition, they weren't too keen on the fact she was a teenage Christian who hadn't even kissed her boyfriend.
 They told her, "Go out and kiss someone that will make you feel sexy."
 They thought she needed to have more experiences in life.
 Despite her frustration, Moriah Peters stayed faithful to God and has since been reaping the rewards as a young and successful female Christian music artist.